the life line types

 Island on the line or drooping lines

 6. A drooping line on the inside of the line shows worry or loss.
-When the whole line seems to break and change in direction over its course, it depicts trials and tribulations in the course of life.
-An island is a divided line and slows down the normal flow of energy.
+When the whole line seems to break and change in direction, it depicts life’s trials and tribulations.
+An island is a divided line that slows down the normal energy flow.
 The result is usually a decrease in energy, a divided family, or a period of illness or menopause.
-If the island has been present for a long time, with no apparent problems, it can describe a period when resistance is low.
+It can describe a low resistance period if the island has been present for a long time with no apparent problems.
 In some circumstances, it shows a troubled or unstable time.
 Check other lines for clues.
 The heart line might show marks if it is emotional.
 The fate line might show marks if it is financial.

 Check out the free video lessons by Sari here.